Glass will be accepted in your blue-lidded recycling bin from June 2026 as part of Better Recycling. Find out more about the changes here.

-We don’t accept glass in Suffolk’s household recycling bins and any glass mistakenly put into your recycling bin at home won’t be recycled.
+We don’t currently accept glass in Suffolk’s household recycling bins and any glass mistakenly put into your recycling bin at home won’t be recycled.

 Where should I recycle glass?